 Homeowners with pending lawsuits have a duty to mitigate the damage from these defects while the litigation is pending.
 While the costs can be recovered eventually in the suit, failing to protect the property from additional damages can reduce any eventual settlement or judgment.

 Some common construction defects that wind up being litigated include:

 — Dry rot

 — Cracks in the flooring, walls, roof or foundation

 Most homeowners pursue double-barrel claims of repair costs and loss of property values, but damages may also include claims for loss of use and amounts expended on temporary housing.
-Administrative fees like court costs and sometimes mediation/arbitration fees can swell the total award also.
+Administrative fees like court costs and sometimes attorneys fees can swell the total award also.